apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Astros Beat Rangers on Ninth-Inning Jose Altuve Home Run, and MLB World Lost It**
+**Twitch will now let streamers simultaneously stream on any service they want**

-You can read more about it [here](https://www.si.com/mlb/2023/10/21/astros-beat-rangers-jose-altuve-home-run-mlb-world-reacts).
+You can read more about it [here](https://www.theverge.com/2023/10/20/23926013/twitch-simultaneously-stream-any-service-platform-twitchcon).

 ## Requirements
 - Python 3.8